jrwdunham/cghousing/README.rst

   Common Ground (CG) Co-op Web Site
 ================================================================================

 A web application for the Common Ground Housing Co-op.
-See :ref:`ShortAnchor`

 This repository is a Django (v.
 1.6) web application for the Common Ground Co-op web site.
 It is currently in the requirements gathering and development stage.
 Feel free to use this for your own housing co-op, or to contribute to the development process.

-.. _`ShortAnchor`:
+.. contents:: Table of Contents

 Architecture (thanks to Derek Darling)
 ================================================================================